 During Q3 2020, the Company earned net income of \$1,141.
-The change from a net income to a net loss position this quarter is a result of Q3 2020 recognizing an unrealized gain on marketable securities of \$1,656, whereas during this quarter the company recorded an unrealized gain on marketable securities of \$441 and a realized gain from the sale of marketable securities of \$153.
+The change from a net income to a net loss position this quarter is a result of Q3 2020 recognizing an unrealized gain on marketable securities of \$1,656, whereas during this quarter the Company recorded an unrealized loss of \$86 on marketable securities.
+The Company also recorded a higher loss from its equity investment, CMMO, this quarter.